What does it mean when OTTO is "enabled"?

 - Export your optimizations (meta tags, schema, etc.) to your CMS manually.

-If neither is done, your on-site changes will stop rendering, similar to how other SEO plugins behave.
+If neither is done, your on-site changes will stop rendering, as with other SEO plugins.

 Keep this section handy to monitor performance, validate changes, and troubleshoot any interruptions in functionality.